An Introduction to Lime in Building

 Please contact us if there are any adaptations we can make that would make the course more accessible for you.
 We would be happy to have an informal chat about the course and possible access issues before you book.

 Marianne is a chartered building surveyor, writer and broadcaster specialising in the repair of historic buildings.
 After completing a scholarship with the SPAB, she spent seven years in architectural practice.
 Marianne gave up her desk job to concentrate on practical building projects, whilst co- presenting three series of BBC2’s ‘Restoration’ programme.
 She has repaired and adapted four houses of her own, and used the experience gained to set up ‘The Old House Consultancy’.
 Marianne lectures extensively on building repair and runs courses for builders, homeowners and professionals.

 Michal Wolf - plasterer and conservator in lime

 Michal is the founder of All Things Lime, a small but dynamic company which helps owners of traditional buildings and national charities to look after their historic buildings.
 Michal believes in a positive and sensible approach towards caring for historic buildings, and is also interested in traditional methods of working and keeping the craft alive by researching and using different lime plasters (such as chalk lime and hot lime).

 Rob Workman - heritage consultant

-Rob has over 15 years specialist experience in the heritage construction sector - project managing conservation building works utilising traditional craft skills and appropriate materials and, more recently, as a conservation officer for South Oxfordshire and Vale White Horse District Councils.
-Rob now runs his own historic building and heritage planning consultancy, Lime&Listed, in South Oxfordshire.
+Rob has over 15 years specialist experience in the heritage construction sector, both project managing conservation building works utilising traditional craft skills and appropriate materials, and as a Conservation Officer for South Oxfordshire and Vale White Horse District Councils more recently.
+Rob is a member of the SPAB and has a post graduate diploma in Historic Building Conservation from Oxford Brookes University.
+He now runs his historic building and heritage planning consultancy, Lime&Listed, in South Oxfordshire.